Attention is a more complex process than we think. Wait, sorry, I wasn’t paying attention… What were you saying?

 The attentional process – filtering out irrelevant or conflicting information in order to fully process the important information, becomes less efficient when our survival is not at stake.
 When the emotional charge on things that are competing for our attention is not so strong, or not very much stronger than something else, attention becomes less reliable.
 It wanders.

 In a similar way, the mind can produce perceived danger, in the form of anxiety, or rage, or depression, whereby the importance of external events is distorted by the perceived intensity, or the actual intensity, of these emotional messages.
 The child who has been beaten or neglected registers the adult as a source of danger, even when they may not be actively threatening.
 The child’s vigilance is increased, and danger is perceived where it does not exist.
 This is a feature of post traumatic stress disorder, suffered by military personnel on their return to civilian life from the war zone.
-A soldier was provided with a service dog, who would go ahead to the end of the isle at the grocery store to assure their safety, because otherwise the soldier would expect an attack every time they rounded the end of the aisle.
+I read recently about a veteran who was provided with a service dog that would go ahead to the end of the isle at the grocery store to assure their safety, because otherwise the soldier would expect an attack every time they rounded the end of the aisle.

 We begin with the environment and our bodies producing two sources of information that we must coordinate and navigate.
 But our memory of experiences creates thoughts that are another source of information, another type of event in another “environment” – that of our mind.
 For some of us, our mind generates many thoughts – we are creative, perhaps, or we are anxious and we replay thoughts about possible worrisome scenarios in the future, or we are depressed and we replay ruminative thoughts about the past.